 Prior to that, he earned his B.A. in Nonprofit Administration and Urban Studies (2012) from Cleveland State University, and his A.A. in Nonprofit Administration from Lorain County Community College (2010).

-Mayor Whitfield is a proud man of God, and dearly loves his beautiful wife Kaleena Whitfield, and their three daughters, Octavia, Sophia, and Eliza.
+Mayor Whitfield is a proud man of God, and dearly loves his beautiful wife Kaleena Whitfield, and their four daughters, Octavia, Sophia, Eliza and Delila.
 He enjoys poetry, music, sports, and learning.

 Mayor Frank Whitfield, MBA